Kount/kount-access-dotnet-sdk/README.md

 * velocity details (the tallies of credential combinations used) about the user's login attempt(s)
 * an automated decision to approve the login, based on tolerances you set based on velocity
 * Kount Access data for session based on what was requested in the info flag
+* list of devices that belong to a uniq user

 Each response is returned in JSON format.
 This information enables you to make business decisions on how your site should to proceed with a user's login.